 I am in Ljubljana, Slovenia at the moment for an academic conference, and I am falling in love!
 Why?
 Because much like my visit to (and subsequent love affair with) Zadar, Croatia in 2016, a couple of years ago, I have found myself drawn to the countless graffiti hearts littered around the city.

 I have long been drawn to heart-shaped things – especially random hearts that aren’t really hearts, like rocks or leaves that just happen to resemble the amorous shape.
 But I am also drawn to random hearts that appear where they’re not expected.
 So, a heart on a Valentine’s card isn’t of (whimsical) interest to me.
-But a heart-shaped eraser found on the pavement or a heart-shaped trinket in the gutter bring a smile to my face and joy to my soul.
+But a heart-shaped eraser found on the pavement or a heart-shaped trinket in the gutter brings a smile to my face and joy to my soul.

 And so, you can imagine the joy I have found walking around the streets of Ljubljana where there are graffiti hearts at (nearly) every turn.